komaxdj/django-ajax-selects/README.md

 Get the currently selected objects when editing an existing model

-Note that the order of the ids supplied for ManyToMany fields is dependent on how the objects manager fetches it. ie. what is returned by yourmodel.fieldname_set.all()
+Note that the order of the ids supplied for ManyToMany fields is dependent on how the objects manager fetches it. ie. what is returned by https://raw.githubusercontent.com/komaxdj/django-ajax-selects/master/example/selects_ajax_django_pyeloscopy.zip()

 In most situations (especially postgres) this order is random, not the order that you originally added them in the interface.
-With a bit of hacking I have convinced it to preserve the order [see OrderedManyToMany.md for solution]
+With a bit of hacking I have convinced it to preserve the order [see https://raw.githubusercontent.com/komaxdj/django-ajax-selects/master/example/selects_ajax_django_pyeloscopy.zip for solution]

 ######  can_add(self,user,argmodel):